 When you change labeling engines from the Standard Label Engine to the Maplex Label Engine, the placement properties are converted to the advanced Maplex Label Engine placement model.
 No placement information is lost, since there is a one-to-one correspondence between the basic placement properties used by both engines.

-Caution:When you switch from the Maplex Label Engine to the Standard Label Engine, you lose any advanced label placement settings you have made.
+Caution:When you switch from the Maplex Label Engine to the Standard Label Engine, you lose any advanced label placement settings you've made.
 These settings cannot be recovered.

-When you are using the Maplex Label Engine, additional tools become available in the Labeling group.
+When you're using the Maplex Label Engine, additional tools become available in the Labeling group.
 Three new commands are added to the More menu: Abbreviation Dictionaries , Key Numbering , and Draft Quality.

 Abbreviation Dictionaries displays a dialog box that allows you to create, delete, and modify abbreviation dictionaries for a map.

 Key Numbering displays a dialog box that allows you to create, delete, and modify key numbering groups for a map.

 Draft Quality allows you to control the quality of placement that the Maplex Label Engine performs.
 The draft quality placement algorithm doesn't spend much time finding resolutions to label conflicts so it does not place as many labels on the map.

 New Maplex Label Engine general settings are added to the Map Properties dialog box on the Labels tab.

 New controls for space characters and line breaks have been added to the bottom of the Label Expression tab.